saadricklamar/booj-books/README.md

 # Booj's Book List

-Booj's Book List is a take home project that allows users to add, browse, and remove books.
-Books can be sorted alphabetically by title or author, and each book can be inspected for further details.
+Booj's Book List is a project I decided to take up in order to learn two new frameworks, NativeScipt and Laravel.
+Users can create an account, log in, and add, browse, and remove books.
+Additionally, books can be sorted alphabetically by title or author, and each book can be inspected for further details.

 ## Teck Stack